 44. Purchase the proper tickets and make necessary reservations.

 When purchasing train tickets, check the websites of the two main train companies, Trenitalia (state-owned) and Italo (private).
 There are often discounts posted.
-You can also sign up for an account with Trentitalia or Italo and have your tickets on the app in your phone.
+You can also sign up for an account with Trenitalia or Italo and have your tickets on the app on your phone.

 On certain trains (InterCity, EuroCity, Frecciarossa, Frecciargento, Frecciabianca), you need to purchase a seat reservation in addition to your ticket.
 Book a seat – it’s worth it!

-In the COVID-19 era, you may only enter the alta-velocita, or high-speed train (Italo, or Trenialia’s Frecciarossa, Frecciargento, or Frecciabianca) area if you have a ticket.
+In many stations, you may only enter the alta-velocita, or high-speed train (Italo, or Trenialia’s Frecciarossa, Frecciargento, or Frecciabianca) area if you have a ticket.
+And, in some stations, you must show your ticket to access any of the trains.

 45. You will need to validate your train ticket if it doesn’t have a specific date and time (regional train tickets).
-To validate it, insert it into the ticket validating machines near the tracks.
+To validate it, insert it into the ticket-validating machines near the tracks.
 The machine will stamp the date and time and you will have four hours to use it.
-[PHOTO]

 Plane Travel in Italy